SkiFire13/master-thesis/chapters/3-algorithm.typ

   Let $G = (V_0, V_1, E, p)$ be a parity game and $G' = (G, U, E')$ a subgame of $G$.
 Let $L = (G|_U, sigma, tau)$ be an instance of the subgame.
 Let $E_sigma^*$ (resp. $E_tau^*$) be the transitive-reflexive closure of $E_sigma$ (resp. $E_tau$) and $I_G = {v | v E != v E'}$ the set of vertices that can reach unexplored vertices.
 The updated escape set for player 0 (resp.
 1) from vertex $v in U$ is the set $E_L^0 (v) = v E_sigma^* sect I_G$ (resp. $E_L^1 (v) = v E_tau^* sect I_G$).
 ]

-#theorem("definitive winning set sound")[
+#theorem("definitive winning set is sound")[
   Let $G = (V_0, V_1, E, p)$ be a parity game and $G' = (G, U, E')$ a subgame of $G$.
 Let $G = (V_0, V_1, E, p)$ be a parity game and $U subset.eq V$.
 Let $L = (G|_U, sigma, tau)$ be an optimal instance of the subgame.
 Then $W'_0 subset.eq W_0$ and $W'_1 subset.eq W_1$.

   // TODO: Better "Proof" label
   Proof.\
   Let $v in W'_i$, then there exist a strategy $sigma_i$ on $G'$ the for player $i$ such that for any strategy $sigma_(1-i)$ for player $1-i$ on $G'$ the resulting play is winning for player $i$.
 Moreover after fixing the strategy $sigma_i$ the player $1-i$ has no way make the play to reach a vertex connected to an edge that is not included in the subgame, by definition of $W'_i$.
 Thus given any strategy for player $1-i$ in the full game, the resulting play will still be limited to the subgame, and will be won by player $i$.
 Hence $v in W_i$ and thus $W'_i subset.eq W_i$.
+  #align(right, sym.square.stroked.medium)
 ]

 === Expansion scheme

 // TODO(prof): Cito testualmente Friedmann o inserisco riferimenti al paper?
-In the local strategy iteration the expansion scheme is tasked with expanding the subgame by adding new nodes to it, in our adaptation it will instead add new edges to it.
-This does not however change much the logic behind it, since the expansion schemes defined in @friedmann_local are all based on picking vertices in the $U$-exterior or unexplored successors, which can be trivially replaced with picking incomplete vertices and unexplored edges.
+In the local strategy iteration the expansion scheme is obsed on the idea of expanding the subgame by adding new nodes.
+In our adaptation it will instead add new edges.
+This does not however change much of the logic behind it, since the expansion schemes defined in @friedmann_local are all based on picking vertices in the $U$-exterior or unexplored successors, which can be trivially replaced with picking incomplete vertices and unexplored edges.

 However the resulting properties of the expansion scheme are not guaranteed to stay the same.
 For example the upper bound on the number of expansions grows from $O(|V|)$ to $O(|E|)$, since in the worse case each expansion adds one edge and they may all be necessary to determine the actual winner on the initial vertex.
 As shown in @friedmann_local, a big number of expansions might not be ideal because each will require at least one strategy iteration, which in the long run can end up being slower than directly running the global algorithm.

-On the other hand a lazier expansion scheme can take better advantage of the ability to perform simplifications on symbolic moves, which allows to remove lot of edges in bulk.
-A more eager expansion scheme may instead visit all those edges, just to ultimately find out that they were all losing for the same reason.
-There is thus a tradeoff involved between expanding too much at once, which loses some of the benefits of using symbolic moves, and too little, which instead leads to too many strategy iterations.
+On the other hand a lazier expansion scheme can take better advantage of the ability to perform simplifications on symbolic moves, which allows to remove lot of edges with little work.
+A eager expansion scheme may instead visit all those edges, just to ultimately find out that they were all losing for the same reason.
+There is thus a tradeoff between expanding too much in a single step, which loses some of the benefits of using symbolic moves, and expanding too little, which instead leads to too many strategy iterations.

 In practice we will test our adaptation using a modified version of the symmetric expansion scheme from @friedmann_local.
 This scheme will pick an incomplete vertex and add one its unexplored edges to the subgame.
 If such edge leads to an unexplored vertex the expansion scheme will continue by picking an edge from such vertex and so on until an existing vertex is reached, re-establishing the total property of the graph.